 Jambo!
-Karibu sana!
+Karibu Sana!

 Maji Hope began in 2009 with a small group of people who wanted to do something to help others.
 When they learned that 80% of the illnesses in developing countries were caused by unclean drinking water and that a staggering 4000 children die everyday from lack of clean water, they decided to do something to change that.
-After becoming a 501c3 non profit in 2010, they began partnering with rural villages in Tanzania to create clean water projects.
+After becoming a 501c3 non profit, they began partnering with rural villages in Tanzania to create clean water projects.
 “Maji” (m-ah-j-ee) means water in Swahili, which is the main language in the areas they serve.
 The name is fitting because “water” brings “hope.”

 - WANT THE LATEST MAJI HOPE NEWS?
 CLICK HERE FOR OUR APRIL 2021 NEWSLETTER

 - 10 PROJECT in 10 WEEKS!
 The spring and early summer of 2021 brought great JOY to rural villages in East Africa.
 We made a video (below) to show you some of those smiling faces!